 Whenever you succeed on tracking a creature and have them within your line of sight, you gain advantage to any contested skill check against them.
 You may also intimidate the target without revealing yourself (usually to steer the target into one place or another).
+While being tracked by you, they suffer disadvantage to any initiative rolls.

 Thunder Clap

-You may use your action to cast the thunderstorm spell by slamming your weapon into the ground, releasing a wave of force.
+You may use your action to cast the thunderwave spell by slamming your weapon into the ground, releasing a wave of force.
 This acts as the spell with the following differences:

-The spell deals normal damage, plus your weapon damage roll.
-If you have extra attacks, you can add +5 to the damage roll for each attack you would normally make beyond the first.
+If you use a weapon with the Heavy property or are wielding one weapon in either hand, you may add your Strength or Agility modifier (choose one) to the damage roll.

-You can change its area to a 15-foot sphere centered on you, excluding yourself (and a number of targets equal to your Strength modifier) from the damage.
+Instead of being pushed on a failed saving throw, targets can instead suffer the chilled condition for until the start of their turn in the next round.

-Targets who fail their saving throw are chilled for one minute.
-A creature may repeat its saving throw at the end of its turn every round to end the condition.
-You may choose to push the targets as the normal spell instead.
+You may center the effect on yourself, in which case the spell’s area changes to a 15-foot radius sphere centered on you.

+The spell’s level is equal to one-half your own.
 This is a supernatural ability.
-Once this ability is used, it cannot be used again until after a short rest.
+Once this ability is used, it cannot be used again until after a short or long rest.

 Tremor